zar67/cctp-devlog/_posts/2021-12-05-learning-theory.md

 I wrote up a document summarising all my research into clear points that I could easily find and pull out of the document, I then wrote the majority of my literature review.
 It ended up being very long and so I think I'll need to condense it down later.

-Finally this week I also have been populating the profile data for my prototype, adding in a saving system and updating the UI.
+Finally this week I also have been populating the profile data for my prototype, adding in a saving system and updating the UI to display stats like time played, patients helped etc.

 ### Next Steps
 - First draft of research documentation.